scottburch/river-demo/README.md

     git submodule init
     git submodule update

-Load index.html using your favorite browser.
+Put the code on your favorite web server and load index.html using your favorite browser.

 ## MODULES

 ### desktop
 This module renders the "desktop" or page that everything else renders into.
 It uses the mustache module to do the actual rendering.
-It listens to the "moduleLoaded" event from river to know when to render the desktop.
+It also listens to the "moduleLoaded" event from river to know when to render the desktop.

 ### jquery
 This is a jquery abstraction module.
 It provides some basic actions using jquery for dom manipulation.